DiamondLightSource/dodal/docs/how-to/make-release.md

 - Choose a new PEP440 compliant release number (see <https://peps.python.org/pep-0440/>) (The release version should look like `{major}.{minor}.{patch}`).
 See [Deciding release numbers](#Deciding release numbers) if you're unsure on what the release version should be.
+- Ensure that dependencies in pyproject.toml refer to release versions and not branches, otherwise the release will be rejected by PyPI
 - Go to the GitHub [release] page
 - Choose `Draft New Release`
 - Click `Choose Tag` and supply the new tag you chose (click create new tag)